LSU pitcher Kade Anderson named May's Sugar Bowl Athlete of the Month

 Anderson beat out several other athletes from Baton Rouge, New Orleans and south Louisiana for the award.
 Anderson graduated from St. Paul's School in Covington and is now a sophomore at LSU.

 In his May starts, he helped lead the Tigers to a record of 4-1.
-After his dominant may with a 2.30 ERA with 54 strikeouts, LSU baseball secured the No. 6 seed in the NCAA Tournament.
+After his dominant outings in May with a 2.30 ERA and 54 strikeouts, LSU baseball secured the No. 6 seed in the NCAA Tournament.

-This season, the southpaw has a 9-1 record for his starts with a 3.28 ERA and 156 strikeouts.
+This season, the southpaw has a 9-1 record in his starts with a 3.28 ERA and 156 strikeouts.
 As of June 1, he was ranked No. 1 in the nation for strikeouts.

 "And Kade, as Kade has been all year, was the best pitcher on the planet tonight.
 And executed at a high level," LSU head coach Jay Johnson said after a victory over Dallas Baptist in a Baton Rouge-hosted Regional.